Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

     Figure  1: The subplots show fairly correlated data between the crime categories Robbery, Assault and Weapon Law.
 Each scatterpoint represents an hour during the week (0-168) with a total of 168 scatterpoints in each subplot.
   </p>
 </div>
+The displayed R&sup2; values indicates positive correlation, meaning that when one type of crime increases, the second tends to increase too, and vice versa.
 The fairly strong positive correlations suggest these crimes often co-occur, potentially driven by shared social or environmental circumstances.
-The displayed R&sup2; values indicates positive correlation, meaning that when one type of crime increases, the second tends to increase too, and vice versa.
-Notably, crime intensity builds toward the weekend, indicating more incidents of assault, robbery and weapon law related crimes reported as the city’s tempo rises.
+Notably, the crime frequencies peak toward the weekend, with increased reports of Assault, Robbery, and Weapon Law crimes as the city’s tempo rises.

 This visualization supports the assumption that the three crime categories are sufficiently correlated to be treated as a single combined category.
 However, even on weekends, there are quieter moments — likely in the early mornings — though these are harder to spot due to the limits of the color gradient.
 In the next visualization, we’ll use this grouping to further uncover how crime pulses through the rhythm of the week.